Ishgartzall/FRMWK_laravel_project/README.md

     <img src = "public/img/capture_code_PostFactory.jpg">
 </p>

 I wanted to personalize it so that the names of post's authors sounded french.
 The PHP library `Fake` allows us to do that by modifying the value of the `APP_FAKER_LOCALE`variable to `fr_FR` in the `.env` file.
-The results are a blog page filled with 100 posts randomly generated but with french sounding authors :
+The results are a blog page filled with 100 posts randomly generated but with french authors :

 <p align="center">
     <img src = "public/img/capture_autogen_posts.jpg">